 The home that the Steeles built in 1907 and expanded in 1908 featured high ceilings and screened porches, in contrast to the simple log homes of the area.
-Selma decorated the home with an eclectic mix of Arts and Crafts — the desk and chair in Steele’s office — and Rococo Revival — the settees and chairs in the living room— furnishings and objects.
+Selma decorated the home with an eclectic mix of furnishings, arts and crafts.

 The home’s vernacular architecture features a pyramidal roof with a central fireplace.
 The Steeles’ friend and artist Gustave Baumann engraved the words, “Every morning I take off my hat to the beauty of the world,” below the mantel.

 Today, you can experience the home much like T.C.’s and Selma’s visitors did when the couple lived there.
 Pause on the porch to appreciate the spectacular views before venturing inside the home to hear music from that time.
 See scrapbooks that Selma kept for gardening, and explore a transformed kitchen featuring some of Selma’s stencil art.

 All tours of T.C.
 Steele State Historic Site begin at the Singing Winds Visitor Center, which houses classroom space, restrooms, a gift shop and other amenities.
 The building itself was designed with inspiration from the Steele’s large duplex guest cottage that once stood on the same ground.
 A limestone monolith wall gives nod to two original limestone chimneys, and a back wall filled with windows mimics the screened back porch of the original cottage that Selma referred to as “Cottage Waldesheim.”
 In fact, two carved stone pieces that are displayed in the visitor center were chiseled from the original cottage’s foundation blocks, and some of the woodwork was sawn from a notable oak tree featured in several of T.C.’s paintings.